tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2c-music_and_abstract_art-article-3.md

 Conclusion:

 "Both of these are extremely powerful works of art that kind of say the same thing:"
+- Abstractions may be simple or complex, but ultimately the interpretation of a specific work is more dependent on the individual than it is on the artist or the final product
-- abstract art gives people the freedom to interpret it any way they choose
+- Abstract art gives people the freedom to interpret it any way they choose

 Something something something something.